hneth/riskyr/README.md

 #> 0.575
 ```

-Generating the following plots will provide you with a quick visual exploration of the scenario.
-We will only show the network plot here, and trust that you can try out the other ones for yourself:
+Generating the following plots will allow you a quick visual exploration of the scenario.
+We only show a network plot here, and trust that you can check out the others for yourself:

 #### Network diagram